NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 intensity divided by the average reflectance, both computed over the DEM.
 If the problem is parallelized using ``parallel_sfs``, the exposures are found just once, over the entire DEM, rather than for each tile.
+The exposures can be optimized while solving for the DEM.

 It is important to note that the default Lunar-Lambertian model may not be the right choice for other planetary bodies, hence some